sumitdwivedi23/ChatPDF-main/README.md

 4. **Text Generation with GPT-3.5 Turbo**: The embedded input is fed to the GPT-3.5 Turbo model from the OpenAI API, which produces the final output.
 5. **User Interface**: Streamlit is used to create the interface for the application.

-### Benefits

-- **Adaptability**: RAG adapts to situations where facts may evolve over time, making it suitable for dynamic knowledge domains.
-- **Efficiency**: By combining retrieval and generation, RAG provides access to the latest information without the need for extensive model retraining.
-- **Reliability**: The methodology ensures reliable outputs by leveraging both retrieval-based and generative approaches.

 ## Project Features